jamega/nbr-utils/README.md

 The Age-graded tables were researched and compiled by the WMA (formerly WAVA), the world governing body for Masters Track & Field, Long Distance Running and Racewalking.
 Age Grade tables exist for ages 8 through 100 for all major events.

+#Weather

+This piece of feature creep could use some help, right now it tells me exactly what I need to know about the weather where I live.
+A convenient enhancement would be to support locations based on IP address.